priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Finish reading lectures
 - Familiarise with space weather analysis tools

+Meeting with Director Geronimo:
-first quantify the problem, understand how much to tweak the models. do that for a few storms. predictions in workshop were many days off, but din talk much about the model. work closely with M2M office.
+- First quantify the problem, understand how much to tweak the models. do that for a few storms. predictions in workshop were many days off, but din talk much about the model. work closely with M2M office. if have model and specific measurement, which one is most meaningful for prediction. get forecasting right first, need measurement at - - This time, at this orientation, could reduce uncertainty to 2 hours. identify most important measurement first to set context and simplify things, to set foundation for remaining predictions.
-forecasting: take model and
-if have model and specific measurement, which one is most meaningful for prediction. get forecasting right first, need measurement at this time, at this orientation, could reduce uncertainty to 2 hours. identify most important measurement.